 Honey production, like wine, is season-driven and an expression of place, time, and weather.
-Unlike wine though, honey is not simply a result of geography - it’s a result of the concentrated nectar of the indigenous flora within a three-mile radius of the hive.
-Thus, Killer Bees Honey harvested from our three-mile micro-region in the Pisgah Forest is unique and different than honey harvested twenty miles away in The Highlands.
+But unlike wine, honey is not simply a result of geography.
+It's a result of the concentrated nectar of the indigenous flora within a three-mile radius of the hive.
+Thus, Killer Bees Honey harvested from these micro-regions in the mountains is uniquely different than honey harvested anywhere else.

 Our Commitment to Quality and Transparency

-The apiary is located in Western North Carolina, surrounded by 512,000 farm-free acres of the Pisgah National Forest.
-Our bees fly up to three miles from their hives for nectar, the raw material for honey - untouched by neonics or other toxins.
+Our apiaries are located in Western North Carolina, isolated by 512,000 farm-free acres of the Pisgah National Forest.
+Our bees fly several miles from their hives for nectar, the raw material of honey.
+Because we are surrounded by the forest, our honey is untouched by glyphosate, neonics or other harmful toxins.

 We know that trust, credibility and reputation matter.
-Be wary of companies that say their honey is “raw”, “non-GMO”, “organic”, sustainable” “gluten-free” or “cholesterol-free” - all claims without available certifications for honey in the United States.
+Be wary of companies that say their honey is “raw”, “non-GMO”, “organic”, "sustainable”, “gluten-free”, or “cholesterol-free” - all claims without available certifications for honey in the United States.
 The bottom line for honey is, from where is the nectar?
+What is the floral source?
 How is the honey extracted and packaged?

 - As certified North Carolina beekeepers we abide by the NCSBA’s Certified Honey Producer Program and its rigorous standards.